eclipse-vertx/vert.x/core_manual_ruby.md

 The message you send can be any of the following types:

+* FixNum
-* number
+* Float
 * String
-* boolean
+* Boolean
-* JSON object
+* Hash - this will be treated as a JSON object
 * Vert.x Buffer

-Vert.x buffers and JSON objects are copied before delivery if they are delivered in the same JVM, so different verticles can't access the exact same object instance.
+Vert.x buffers and Hashes are copied before delivery if they are delivered in the same JVM, so different verticles can't access the exact same object instance.

 Here are some more examples: